-This allows you to start a Console session directly at the namespace you require, without having to traverse your tree.
+This allows you to start a Console session directly at the node you require, without having to traverse your tree.

-Hint: Invoking 'ls' on any namespace will list its direct children, whilst invoking 'tree' on any namespace will list the Bcome tree structure beneath.
+Hint: Invoking 'ls' on any node will list its direct children, whilst invoking 'tree' on any node will list the Bcome tree structure beneath.